 - Construction industries such as roofing and maintenance

 - Retail, including shopping malls and traditional shops

 - Natural gas, mining, and gasoline industries

 Long-Term Solutions to North America’s Labor Shortages

-In the long-term term, businesses should be looking to reinvent their offerings that speak to the needs of their workers.
-Benefits that include childcare options, flexible hours, and hybrid-work environments are likely to attract new talent.
-Businesses with poor reviews in online job boards can improve their employer brand with outreach programs at local universities while making changes to their workplace culture.
+In the long term, businesses should be looking to reinvent their offerings that speak to the needs of their workers.
+Benefits that include childcare options, flexible hours, and hybrid work environments are likely to attract new talent.
+Businesses with poor reviews on online job boards can improve their employer brand with outreach programs at local universities while making changes to their workplace culture.